KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ---

-This is an educational project, based on the creation of a set of **Modules** for VCV Rack, Open-source virtual modular synthesizer  https://github.com/VCVRack/Rack .
+This is an educational project, based on the creation of a set of **Modules for VCV Rack**, Open-source virtual modular synthesizer  https://github.com/VCVRack/Rack .

-The initial project was to create a serie of Modules, used for quadraphonic performances.
+The initial project was to create a serie of Modules, used for **quadraphonic performances**.
 The concept was developped 20 years ago but only few hardware prototypes were made at this time.

 See 2002 Patent Document: https://patents.google.com/patent/FR2839601A1/en?oq=FR2839601A1